 But often I wondered what would happen if you scaled this up?
 What happens when you bring in more slits?
-Turns out, the consequences are not so straightforward as you may think but then again when has quantum mechanics ever been straightforward?
+Turns out, the consequences are not as straightforward as you may think (but then again, when has quantum mechanics ever been straightforward?).

 Urbasi Sinha first developed the idea for a triple-slit experiment when thinking about Ψ, or the wave probability function, and how it pertains to the double-slit experiment.
 Each slit would have its own wave function, ΨA and ΨB, and so long as only one slit is open then the particle travelling through the slit would have either ΨA or ΨB as its wave function.
 When both are open, then many assume the wave function is ΨA + ΨB, for this is how the interference pattern of superimposed states can arise based on how you measure the system (Sinha 58-9).

 But something sneaky has gone awry.
 Each of those was for when one gate was open and the other closed, resulting in a lack of interaction between the two.
 The simple combination of wave functions doesn’t take the new interaction between the two into play.
 Our particle may start towards a slit but then suddenly change course and go to one of the others.
 It's much more complicated than the simple double-slit makes it appear to be (Ibid).

 To resolve this, a missing term is needed.
 In 1994, Rafael Sorkin (Syracuse University) developed the Sorkin parameter to account for it.
 So why haven’t we heard of it often?
 Because many felt the term “would be so small as to be negligible.”
 Which is partially true.
 It has to be a small number otherwise it would have shown up in the data and made itself apparent by now.
 But if you upgrade to a triple-slit version, it should be easier to spot (59).